Elperry/network_sniffing-py/README.md

 # network_sniffing-py
-first you should install used library using this command pip install libname<br>
+first you should install used library using this command <br>
+pip install libname<br>
-replace 'libname' with the library name or if you are using windows use python -m pip install libname then you should run the cmd as administrator the go to the foder location and run our script using python index.py and then start sniffing
+replace 'libname' with the library name or if you are using windows use this command <br>
+python -m pip install libname<br>
+then you should run the cmd as administrator the go to the folder location and run our script using <br>
+python index.py<br>
+and then start sniffing